 Early on in the book, though, Tex and some friends go to the fair and visit a gypsy who reads their fortunes and tell them whether they are someone who stays or someone who goes.
 Tex is someone who stays, he’s told, and he wonders about that.
 He assumes Mason, had he been there, would have been labeled a goer – someone desperate to move on and up.
 Is Tex okay being someone who stays?
 Is he happy enough with his life to stay where he is?

-Tex succeeds not based on wild excitement or action or romance or family tension (although all of those are present), but because the characters are strong and easy to relate to, even when you don’t like them.
+Tex by S.E.
+Hinton succeeds not based on wild excitement or action or romance or family tension (although all of those are present), but because the characters are strong and easy to relate to, even when you don’t like them.

 And now, finally, I’ll go read The Outsiders.
-(And did you know Hinton wrote The Outsiders when she was sixteen?
+(Here’s a fun S.E.
+Hinton fact…did you know Hinton wrote The Outsiders when she was sixteen?
 I can hardly remember what I was doing at sixteen, but I assure you it wasn’t writing the book that ushered in a new generation of young adult literature.
 Sheesh).